ilicloudy/globalazure2024/README.md

 This code is creating Static Web Site in Azure Storage Account with CDN endpoint and uploads a whole site with images, csv, html using module for storage blob.
+Files should be located in: css (upload/css), images (upload/images), js (upload/js), csv (upload/train) and html (/).
 Version 2.0.0

 1. checkov -d .